 FAQ - Wi-Fi at RWTH Aachen

-The login data are to be used only for one device.
-In case the user name and/or the password have been forgotten or compromised, new login data can be generated via the eduroam Devicemanager.
-For this reason saving of the login data is not necessary.
+Login credentials can only be used on one device.
+If the username and/or the password have been forgotten or compromised, new login credentials can be generated via the eduroam devicemanager.
+Therefore, it is not necessary to save the login data.

 How did this content help you?

-Because of widespread and easily accessible information about how eduroam log-in works, an "Evil-Twin" attack is possible.
-This means that an attacker (hacker) can set up an "evil" access point, which pretends to offer you access to eduroam (twin), but in reality only wants to get hold of your eduroam login credentials.
-If the attack succeeds and if you use your eduroam credentials (Login name and Password) for other RWTH IT-services (e.g. RWTHonline), then all your accounts get compromised (the attacker can login to those).
-Mobile devices, e.g. smartphones, are especially endangered as they are constantly searching for familiar Wi-Fi connections and connect to them without asking for the users permission.
+The widespread and easily accessible information about the eduroam log-in procedure means that an "Evil-Twin" attack is possible.
+This means that an attacker (hacker) can set up a fake (evil) access point pretending to offer access to eduroam, and extract your eduroam login credentials.
+If you use your eduroam credentials (Login name and Password) for other RWTH IT-services (e.g. RWTHonline) and an attack is successful, all your accounts will be compromised.
+Smartphones and other mobile devices are particularly vulnerable as they constantly search for familiar Wi-Fi connections without asking the user for permission.

-In case your eduroam login data have been compromised or the Login name and/or Password have been forgotten, new login credentials for the afflicted device can be generated via the eduroam Devicemanager.
-The compromised (or forgotten) device should be explicitly deleted from your eduroam Devicemanager.
+If your eduroam login credentials have been compromised, or if you have forgotten your login name and/or password, you can generate new login credentials for the affected device via the eduroam devicemanager.
+Any compromised or forgotten device must be deleted from your eduroam devicemanager.

 How did this content help you?

 - Install a profile for eduroam.
-There are manuals for doing this on iOS devices and macOS devices.
+Manuals for doing this are available for iOS and macOS devices.

-- If the Wi-Fi login dialog appears after your device has briefly lost connection, cancel the connection attempt without re-entering your login credentials.
+- If the Wi-Fi login dialogue appears after your device briefly loses its connection, cancel the connection attempt without re-entering your login credentials.
 In many cases, your device will automatically reconnect to the network after a few seconds.

-- If you share your Wi-Fi credentials with other devices via the Apple iCloud Keychain, all devices will share the same identifier.
-Please delete all eduroam credentials and create a new one that you will use for all Apple devices.
-We generally recommend not to share any login credentials with third parties.
+- If you share your Wi-Fi credentials with other devices via the Apple's iCloud Keychain, all of your devices will use the same identifier.
+Please delete all your eduroam credentials and create a new set to use with all your Apple devices.
+We generally recommend not sharing any login credentials with third parties.

 How did this content help you?

-Apple keychain prevents from connecting to eduroam when using multiple eduroam identifiers.
+When using multiple eduroam identifiers, Apple keychain prevents from connecting to eduroam.

-If you have several Apple devices, you need to delete the eduroam login credentials of all devices in the eduroam devicemanager.
+If you own multiple Apple devices, you must delete the eduroam login credentials from each divice in the eduroam devicemanager.

-Then create a new set of eduroam login credentials and connect all Apple devices to eduroam using this set of credentials.
+Then create a new set of eduroam login credentials and use them to connect all Apple devices to eduroam.

 How did this content help you?

-You can reset the saved login information on your device by selecting the "i" symbol next to the network and selecting "Forget network".
-The network can then be selected in the Wi-Fi menu, and you will be asked for your login information.
+- Reset the saved login credentials on your device by using the "i" icon next to the network and selecting "Forget network".
+Reselect the network in the Wi-Fi menu, you will be asked for your login information.

-You can delete your profile by navigating to "Settings" → "General" → "VPN & Device Management".
-Select the eduroam profile and then select "Remove profile".
-After the profile was removed, you can once again enter your login information when connecting to the network or install a new profile.
+- Delete your eduroam profile on your iOS device.
+This profile might contain incorrect login information.
+To delete your profile navigating to "Settings" → "General" → "VPN & Device Management".
+Select the eduroam profile and then "Remove profile".
+After the profile was removed, connect to eduroam and enter your log in information or install a new profile.

 The same process can be used for macOS devices.
-Here you must search for "Profiles" in your system settings and delete any eduroam profiles saved there.
+Search for "Profiles" in the settings and delete your eduroam profiles.

 How did this content help you?

-If a pop-up “Windows security” appears when you log in, please delete the WLAN profile and try again.
+If the “Windows security” pop-up appears when logging in, please delete the Wi-Fi profile and try again.

 - Click Manage known networks.